aregtech/areg-sdk/README.md

 ## More than embedded[![](./docs/img/pin.svg)](#more-than-embedded)

-When we were designing AREG SDK, the guiding principle was to provide a homogeneous solution for multithreading, multiprocessing and internet communication wrapped in services appropriately having _Local_, _Public_ and _Internet_ categories.
+When we were designing AREG SDK, the guiding principle was to provide a homogeneous solution for Multithreading, Multiprocessing and Internet communication wrapped in services appropriately having _Local_, _Public_ and _Internet_ categories.
 These services are neither processes nor tasks managed by the operating system, they are software components with a predefined interface, in which methods are invoked remotely.
 <br><a href="docs/img/areg-services.png"><img src="docs/img/areg-services.png" alt="AREG SDK distributed services" style="width:70%;height:70%"/></a><br>
 > 💡 In current version, the AREG engine handles multithreading (_Local_) and multiprocessing (_Public_) communication.